dbeniamine/cheat.sh-vim/Readme.md

                     \}
 ```

-This dictionnary can be overriden by the user.
+This dictionary can be overridden by the user.

 There are three types of detections :